tannewt/wa-law.org/site/org/king_county/README.md

 ## [HB 1952](/bill/2023-24/hb/1952/) - Concerning long-term community recovery after disasters. 👍1

+## [HB 1956](/bill/2023-24/hb/1956/) - Addressing fentanyl and other substance use prevention education. 👍1

+## [HB 2012](/bill/2023-24/hb/2012/) - Concerning eligibility for a property tax exemption for nonprofits providing affordable rental housing built with city and county funds. 👍1

 ## [HB 2021](/bill/2023-24/hb/2021/) - Concerning the disposition of privately owned firearms in the custody of state or local government entities or law enforcement agencies. 👍1

 ## [HB 2044](/bill/2023-24/hb/2044/) - Standardizing limitations on voter-approved property tax levies. 👍1